nophoria/organichat/README.md

 > [!Warning]
 >  organichat is very much _in development_ and currently there is no networking capability.
-While I have build some sort of backend, I have yet to build it into the UI (I shall once I finish it).
+While there is a backend built it is currently undergoing a re-write and I have yet to build it into the UI.
+Expect half-baked or missing features and little to no functionality.

 # organichat.
 Most mainstream messaging apps have end-to-end encryption, so no one can see your messages other than the recipient and the sender - right?
 What if your phone is stolen or someone is looking through your chats (i.e parents, friends)?